-- Regular status is assigned to students who have satisfied all requirements for admission as a Masters' degree candidate. - 1.
-Students will normally have a four year Bachelor's degree (B.A., B.Sc., or equivalent) or a three year Bachelor's degree supplemented by post-graduation studies, professional rural development experience, accreditation by relevant professional associations, or any combination of these that in the judgement of the Rural Development Graduate Admissions Committee constitutes the equivalency of a fourth year of undergraduate study. - Students will normally have a minimum cumulative grade point average (c.g.p.a.) of 3.0 in the last 30 credit hours of study completed prior to application for entry.
-Student with less than a 3.0 c.g.p.a. may be required by the Rural Development Graduate Admissions Committee to undertake compensatory study. - International students must submit a minimum TOEFL score of 580 (written), or 92 (internet based), or one of the following alternatives: - a minimum score of 7.0 on the International English Language Testing System (IELTS) - minimum score of 85 on the Michigan English Language Assessment Battery (MELAB) - a minimum score of 4 on the Certificate of Proficiency in English (COPE) - English for Academic Purposes (EAP) students must complete Tier 4 with 75% in each and every course, combined with CanTEST scores of 5.0 on the Reading and listening measures, and 4.5 on the Oral and Written measures.
+- 1. Regular status is assigned to students who have satisfied all requirements for admission as a Masters' degree candidate.
+Students will normally have a four year Bachelor's degree (B.A., B.Sc., or equivalent) or a three year Bachelor's degree supplemented by post-graduation studies, professional rural development experience, accreditation by relevant professional associations, or any combination of these that in the judgment of the Rural Development Graduate Admissions Committee constitutes the equivalency of a fourth year of undergraduate study. - 2.
+Students will normally have a four year Bachelor's degree (B.A., B.Sc., or equivalent) or a three year Bachelor's degree supplemented by post-graduation studies, professional rural development experience, accreditation by relevant professional associations, or any combination of these that in the judgment of the Rural Development Graduate Admissions Committee constitutes the equivalency of a fourth year of undergraduate study. - 3.
+Students will normally have a minimum cumulative grade point average (c.g.p.a.) of 3.0 in the last 30 credit hours of study completed prior to application for entry.
+Student with less than a 3.0 c.g.p.a. may be required by the Rural Development Graduate Admissions Committee to undertake compensatory study. - 4.
+International students must submit a minimum TOEFL score of 580 (written), or 92 (internet based), or one of the following alternatives: - a minimum score of 7.0 on the International English Language Testing System (IELTS) - a minimum score of 85 on the Michigan English Language Assessment Battery (MELAB) - a minimum score of 4 on the Certificate of Proficiency in English (COPE) - 5.
+English for Academic Purposes (EAP) students must complete Tier 4 with 75% in each and every course, combined with CanTEST scores of 5.0 on the Reading and listening measures, and 4.5 on the Oral and Written measures.